 Given that, in common with other SEBs for the North American market, the Sun Bugs were well documented from the point of sales literature it is perhaps surprising that there appears to be some lack of clarity and some uncertainty still about the production details of them.

 However cars that can be authenticated as genuine Sun Bugs also exist painted in L99B.
 Some paint manufactures list this also as Hellas metallic whilst others list it as Harvest Gold.
 In both case it appears to be a 1974 only paint shade.

 Reference back to German home market (“inland”) sales brochures for the 1974 model year brochure shows that Hellas metallic (production/brochure codeW4) was a standard model range paint colour for both the 1300 (flat screen, torsion bar) and 1303 (curved screen, McPherson strut) Beetles.
-And was combined with Mocca (Mocha) interior trim in both needlecord and leatherette (production/brochure codes 04 and 68 respectively) Hellas was not a standard model range colour however for the 1303 Cabriolet.
+And was combined with Mocca (Mocha) interior trim in both needlecord and leatherette (production/brochure codes 04 and 68 respectively).
+Hellas was not a standard model range colour however for the 1303 Cabriolet.
 The standard paint colour range for North America in 1974 however comprised of bright solid colours only.
 Adding these facts together Hellas was a special paint finish for North American bound Beetle Saloons (Sedans) and a totally special paint finish for the Cabrio.

 Anecdotal evidence exists about the poor durability record of some L98C production batches combined with supported conjecture about the use of L99B as a replacement.
 What is not certain at the present time is which of the three Volkswagen model types used for the Sun Bug Campaign were painted in L98C and which were painted in L99C – and in both cases during what periods.
 Evidence suggests that the permutation may have been L98C Hellas on the Karmann produced typ.153 Super Beetle convertibles and on the typ.
 117 torsion bar Beetle sedans with L99B Harvestgold only on typ.135 McPherson strut Super Beetle sedans.
 At the current time however more evidence is needed to prove (or disprove) this conjecture.

 One way of deciphering this conundrum on other SEB Editions has been to analyse the codes given on the vehicles “production plate”.
 The brochure code W4 should appear for Hellas L98C or anther code for L99B.
 Yet again though research in this respect on the Sun Bugs has been thwarted by production plates appearing to have become obsolete on at least the 1303 (Super) Beetle by the time the Edition went into production.
 This raises yet another question in that we still seek evidence from the typ.117 flat screen Sun Bug as to whether they were still being issued with production plates and if so what paint code was stamped into them.
 Examples exist of Cabrio Sun Bugs being marked with paint colour information in a way unique to production practices in the Karmann plant – that of hand writing the information on a “hidden” painted panel.
 Examples of this practice have been seen not only on Beetles but also contemporary Karmann Ghias and 914s.
 Hellas-metallic L98C is also sometimes referred to as Sun Gold Light Metallic.

 Hellas-metallic/Harvestgold L99B is also sometimes referred to as Sun Gold Metallic.
 Given the degree of uncertainty over the issue of Sun Bug paint colours Tables P-E.1 – P-E.7 “Articles” / SEB Production/ Paint Tables have been laid out so as to be as helpful as possible within the constraints of the ongoing research as to which of the two colours were used on which of the three body versions that the Sun Bugs were produced in.
 Possibly the only resolution to this conundrum is through having the evidence of Volkswagen Birth Certificates for all three model Sun Bugs.

 Evidence of Sun Bug paint colours: